Daniel-Walbolt/vuelidify/README.md

 				}]
 			},
 			zaa: {
-				// Validate zaa reactively and when v$.validate is called.
+				// Validate zaa reactively and when v$.validate() is invoked.
 				// Notice how validation can depend on other properties in the parent.
 				$reactive: [minNumber(10)],
 				$lazy: [